Work Permit

 Thai Work Permit between three to six months: 1,500 Thai Baht.
 Thai Work Permit longer between six to 12 months: 3,000 Thai Baht.

 Tourists are not allowed to work in Thailand.
 If they want to, they need to have their visa changed into a Non-Immigrant B Visa.
-This visa is typically the one issued to foreigners so they could engage in business or employment purposes inside Thailand.
+This visa is typically issued to foreigners so they can engage in business or employment purposes inside Thailand, thereby facilitating opportunities and enabling economic activities.
 It comes on 90-day single entry, or on 1-year multiple entry.

 Since the cancellation of the visa effectively makes you having to leave the country on the same day, it is important to apply for an extension of stay right after the previous step.
 The extension will allow you to stay in Thailand for additional seven days.